Naturopathic Medicine Indigenous Placement Scholarship

 You will be asked to:

-- Describe your placement (location, organisation, community served).
+- Describe your placement (location, organisation, community served)

-- Explain how you will use the funding.
+- Explain how you will use the funding

-- Describe the impact and learning outcomes.
+- Describe the expected impact and learning outcomes

 This may include: